Keeping Children Safe in Education Knowledge Check

 How do you assist staff to “understand and discharge their role and responsibilities”?
 At Safeguarding Network we have developed an online knowledge check to help you check your staff not only say they’ve read the guidance, but can evidence they understand it.

-Comprising two sections, the knowledge check looks at the formal requirements set out in Part 1 of Keeping Children Safe in Education, then tests users understanding of what this means for the children and young people you work with.
+Comprising two sections, the knowledge check looks at the formal requirements set out in part one of Keeping Children Safe in Education, then tests users understanding of what this means for the children and young people they work with.

 Checking requirements are met

 Section one of the check asks staff what role they have in school and then determines which parts of Keeping Children Safe in Education they should read, as well as providing links to the relevant documents.
-This section also requires staff to record the date that they read Part 1 or Annex A and confirm where necessary that they have read any annexes.
+This section also requires staff to record the date that they read part one and confirm where necessary that they have read any annexes.
 Finally, there are checks that they have read other required policies and they can identify who their DSL is.

 Testing understanding